lukkeutgens/Homelab/proxmox/installation.md

 ## Install steps
 Installing is actually very easy.
 I used the graphical installer.
 1. Accept the licence blabla
+2. Setup hard-drive settings
-2. Enter password and email adress
+3. Enter password and email adress
-3. Setup the network interface.
+4. Setup the network interface.
 Be aware, you need a full domain name.
 For example: pve.homelab.local
+5. Let installer do it's thing

+After installation you can login using the user `root` with the set password:
+- On server console to login to Debian Host OS
+- With a web browser to the internet adress + port 8006.
+For example: https://192.168.0.150:8006

 ## Post install steps